 You might be interested to read a related topic on grout preparation.
-This post is worthy of useful insights: Grout Looks Wet Long After Shower--Is This Okay?
+This post has some helpful insight: Grout Looks Wet Long After Shower - Is This Okay?

-After thorough mixing, let the grout rest for ten minutes.
-This time-lapse enables the grout chemicals to work on their strength, resulting in crack-free tile joints and corners.
+After thorough mixing, let the grout rest for 10 minutes.
+This enables the grout chemicals to work on their strength, resulting in crack-free tile joints and corners.
 Afterwhich, it will harden and repeat mixing by hand to loosen, and it is ready for application.

 The margin trowel is every tiler's best friend.
 It has wide applications in every tiling project.
 Its hardened steel surface makes it easy to scoop mortar and grout.
 It comes with a bucket hook for added convenience of properly storing while you are in the middle of your project.

 Load the grout mixture to the grout float by scooping out an adequate amount.
 Remember that you are working on touch-ups of the corners, so this is less grout than when you are working on a wall or floor.